Tips, FAQ and Furniture Practicalities for the Active Learning Spaces at the Science Park

 Where can I gain experience with Active Learning Spaces?

-Coming soon: Active Learing best practices.
-We’re currently also building a STEM active learning toolbox (available soon).
+Coming soon: Active Learning best practices.
+We’re currently also building a STEM active learning database to help you find activities that work especially well in an Active Learning Space.